Mineng

-Mineng, also spelt Minang, Minanga, or Mirnong, are an Aboriginal Noongar people of southern Western Australia.
+Mineng, also spelt Menang, Minang, Minanga, or Mirnong, are an Aboriginal Noongar people of southern Western Australia.
+They are the traditional custodians of the Country in and around the city of Albany.

 Name

-The ethnonym Minang is etymologized to the word for south, minaq, which means that the tribe were defined as "southerners".
+Anthropologist Norman Tindale etymologised the ethnonym Minang as coming from the word for south, minaq.
+According to Tindale, the term originated as an exonym used by the Kaalamaya people, who lived further north and were therefore referring to the Minang as "southerners".

+In 1831, colonist medical practitioner Isaac Scott Nind proposed that the name Meananger for the inhabitants of King George Sound and its immediate vicinity came from a combination of a local word mearn, meaning "bloodroot/kangaroo's paw", and anger, meaning "to eat".
+Combined, the name identifies these people as those who eat bloodroot, since the root, generally disliked by other Indigenous groups, was to be found abundantly on their land.

 Country

 The Minang's traditional lands encompassed some 4,900 mi2 from King George Sound northwards to the Stirling Range.
 It took in Tenterden, Lake Muir, Cowerup and the Shannon River area.
 Along the coast their territory ran from West Cliff Point to Boat Harbour, Pallinup.
 Mount Barker, Nornalup, Wilson Inlet and Porongurup Range were also part of their territory.

-Social organisation

-The Minang were divided into groups (formerly known as "hordes").
-A northerly group of these, known as the Munite, may perhaps refer to the "White Cockatoo" tribe mentioned in other sources.